rectorphp/getrector-com/resources/blog/posts/2023/2023-08-27-rector-017-using-scoped-traverse.md

 }
 ```

-Previously, we could hook into the `Return_` node and check if the node is located withing parent node of `PhpParser\Node\Expr\Closure;`.
-How can we detect the same location now?
+Previously, we could hook into the `Return_` node and check if the node is located within the parent node of `PhpParser\Node\Expr\Closure;`.
+How can we detect the exact location now?

 <br>